Doctor showing a health insurance fill out form to patient

 We've already mentioned that some exclusions depend on your circumstances and history.
 All health insurance providers exclude pre-existing medical conditions, defined as conditions you sought medical advice or treatment about during the five years before you took out a policy.

 Health insurance only covers conditions that arise after you buy the policy.
 Pre-existing conditions are excluded because you're more likely to claim for something you've had before.
-However, if you stay symptom-free for the first two years of your policy, your insurance provider can remove the exclusion.
+However, if you stay symptom-free for the first two years of your policy, your insurance provider may remove the exclusion - make sure to read the small print to see if this applies to you.

 The underwriting on your chosen policy impacts the information you must provide when you first buy the policy and can also affect your overall claims experience.
 Individual health insurance policies exclude pre-existing conditions for the first two years.
 However, there are differences between the two main types of underwriting.